-The purpose of the Tourism Business Improvement Districts (TBID) Grant Fund is to provide funding to new and/or growing events that will provide economic benefit through increased hotel room nights and other spending within the Missoula community.
+The purpose of the Tourism Business Improvement District (TBID) Grant Fund is to provide funding to new and/or growing meetings/events that will provide economic impact through increased hotel room nights and other spending within the Missoula community.

-- To fund events that generate NEW hotel room nights, preferably in non-peak months (October-April).
+- To fund meetings/events that generate NEW hotel room nights, preferably in non-peak months (October-April).

-- To fund events that reach potential visitors outside of Missoula, preferably 100+ miles.
+- To fund meetings/events that reach potential visitors outside of Missoula, preferably 100+ miles.

-- To fund events that have potential to increase the number of visitors or to extend the visitors stay.
+- To fund meetings/events that have potential to increase the number of visitors or to extend the visitors stay.

-- To fund events that economically benefit the Missoula community.
+- To fund meetings/events that economically benefit the Missoula community.

 These funds are made available through the support of the TBID lodging partners.
 For every occupied room night, guests are assessed $2.00 that is returned to Missoula to aid in tourism, promotion and marketing within the district.